Koh — 45 commands.

 | Large Saves | Saves touching an unusually large number of files.
 Threshold: health_large_save_files (default 20 files) |

 | Undo Patterns | Files that are frequently reverted — may indicate unstable decisions.
-Derived from undo history. |
+Threshold: health_undo_threshold (default 3) |

 | Dev Lane Age | Dev lane not promoted to main in an unusually long time.
 Threshold: health_dev_age_days (default 30 days) |

 | Save Velocity | Unusually low rate of saves over recent time.
-Threshold: health_velocity_days |
+Threshold: health_min_saves_per_week (default 3) |

 | Storage Growth | Month-over-month storage growth exceeds threshold.
-Threshold: health_storage_pct (default 200%) |
+Threshold: health_storage_growth_pct (default 200%) |

 10 Meta